-The three consultants started the process with their respective cities in September and October 2019, each with a workshop of 20 to 40 municipal government officials, as well as civil society and academia in the case of Khan Younis.
+The three consultants started the process with their respective cities in September and October 2019, each with a workshop of 20 to 40 municipal government officials, as well as participants from civil society and academia in the case of Khan Younis.
 Commencing with a general discussion about the relevance of the SDGs, participants soon developed suggestions on how to integrate the SDGs into activities that were already taking place.
 Since each city faces different challenges, they were encouraged to identify potential entry points for their particular situation.

 - Jericho: Jericho is known for both its agriculture and tourism due to numerous historical sites and warm winters.
 The main take-away from the City WORKS assessment was that tourism was not reflected in municipal planning, despite it being an essential part of the region’s economic development.
 Additionally, individual tools were developed to help visualise the connection between local challenges and national and global agendas and to translate them into everyday tasks.

-One obstacle encountered in all three consultancies was the difficulty to break down indicators from national to local level.
+One obstacle encountered in all three consultancies was the difficulty to break down indicators from the national to local level.
 While simple indicators existed, such as the length of the road network, they were not very useful for assessing sustainability issues.
 The strategy was thus to use the 2030 Agenda indicators and add context-specific ones.
-This way, each city developed indicators according to their needs, which shall be linked to national policymaking and monitoring in a next step.
+This way, each city developed indicators according to their needs, which was to be linked to national policymaking and monitoring in a next step.